coolsubbu/Huddl/README.md

      Using LSTM+CNN Classifier to classify the sentences into ACTIONABLE or NON-ACTIONABLE with training data from Unsupervisedd Classification.

- e) Classification Supervised (BERT):

-    Useing BERT Classifier to classify the sentences into ACTIONABLE or NON-ACTIONABLE with training data from unspervised Classification

 STEPS TO EXECUTE :

 a.
 Install the required set of python packages: spacy,numpy,pandas,tensorflow,tqdm